lpsm-dev/docker-crypto-miner/README.md

 ## ➤ Docker <a name = "docker"></a>

-To run the docker container:
+Just a simple example that you can use to run this container:

 ```bash
 docker container run \